-The Company continues to be focused on the Berlin deposit in Colombia while also aiming to diversify its assets into the growing battery metal space.
+The Company continues to be focused on the Berlin Deposit in Colombia while also aiming to diversify its assets into the growing battery metal space.
 We feel the name and ticker demonstrate this.
-The Company has been active in looking at other potential acquisitions of assets in the clean energy battery metal space.
-The space is incredibly competitive with the lithium market at close to all time highs, but we are seeing what we perceive as attractive opportunities in mining friendly jurisdictions.
+The Company has been active in looking at other potential acquisitions of assets in the clean energy and battery metal space.
+The space is competitive due to the positive outlook for lithium demand, but we are seeing what we perceive as attractive opportunities in mining friendly jurisdictions.

 The world is changing at a rapid pace.
-Now more than ever is the demand for clean energy and materials that can help reduce the global carbon footprint.
-Electric vehicle sales have never been stronger and many manufacturers have announced dates by which all the models produced will come in some form of fully electronic or hybrid models.
-As a result, the demand for battery metals is extremely high and predicted to be at a shortage for years to come.
-This changing environment all adds to the vision and direction Green Shift Commodities is headed to help move the world to a greener, cleaner place.
+Now more than ever there is increasing demand for clean energy and materials that can help reduce the global carbon footprint.
+Electric vehicle sales have never been stronger, and many manufacturers have announced dates by which all the models produced will come in some form of fully electronic or hybrid versions.
+As a result, the demand for battery metals is extremely high and they are predicted to be in short supply for years to come.
+This changing environment all adds to the vision and direction Green Shift Commodities which aims to help move the world to a greener, cleaner place.